By Isis Darios | Published on April 26

 Cloudbeds makes it easy to connect your properties to hotel GDS providers.
 Once you’ve registered with Hotelnet, Reconline, or Hotusa, simply visit your Channel Distribution page in your PMS, find the channel name, and follow the step-by-step instructions to establish connectivity between systems.

-After you have completed setup, we’ll begin sending pricing and inventory to that GDS provider, just like we do for OTAs.
+After you have completed the setup, we’ll begin sending pricing and inventory to that GDS provider, just like we do for OTAs.
 As agents and affiliates book your inventory, reservations will appear in your PMS.
+As ever, your booking engine will be updated accordingly.

 If you haven’t decided on the best provider for you, our Knowledge Base articles, linked above, have contact information to help you explore services and reach out for more information.